Getting to Bute Community Forest

 The Rhubodach entrance to the community forest enters the plantation section.
 This is part of the Balnakailly loop and can be reached by heading up the forest access track next to Rhubodach Cottage on the A886 shortly before the ferry terminal.
 You can drive um this track off of the main road to reach a to a small parking area at the gate.
 This track is used for harvesting the timber and leads to our work area before extending across the forest.
 The track can be used for cycling or walking and there is usually little traffic along it.

-The Moss Wood entrance is where you can access our area of native birch woodland.
+The Moss Wood entrance is where you can access our area of native birch woodland as well as our Community Shelter.
 If you're travelling from Rothesay you will come across this before the other entrances.
 It is currently marked with a sign saying moss wood and there is some car parking on your left here.
 There is also more parking available of the shore road parallel to here and a path to access the woodland.
 If you're using a satnav this area is known as Shalunt Wood.

 How to get here